demisto/content/Packs/FeedBlocklist_de/Integrations/FeedBlocklist_de/FeedBlocklist_de_description.md

 | strongips | All IP addresses which are older then 2 month and have more then 5.000 attacks. |

 ## Custom Feed info:
-To connect a custom Blocklist.de feed you need to specify the sub-feeds from which to process indicators.
+To connect a custom Blocklist.de feed you need to specify the services from which to process indicators.